Festivals in Nepal: More Than 50 Festivals

-Besides the high Mountains, Nepal is famous as the land of festivals, where more than 50 festivals are celebrated yearly.
+Besides the high Mountains, Nepal is famous as the land of festivals, with over 50 festivals celebrated yearly.
 All national festivals have fixed dates, but astrologers set the religious festivals following the lunar calendar.
 All the events are marked with the same enthusiasm in large numbers, which is the best part of the festivals in Nepal.
-It used to be as entertainment with their passion for hundreds of years ago.
+It used to be as entertainment with their passion hundreds of years ago.

 List of festivals in Nepal